sarandis10/WindSurf-Ecommerce-P4/README.md

 # Windsurfing E-Commerce using python and PostgreSQL

-This a web site where you can upload your used or new windsurf and sell it
+This a Fully Functional web site where you can upload your used or new windsurf and sell it. i have implemented a cart and a paypal payment system which works flawlessly

 # 1.0 To Run the app